Qsuare/rwpd/README.md

 FAQ
 ---
-1. Q: Where are my wallpapers?
+Q. Where are my wallpapers?
-   A: ~/.ws/pics/
+A. ~/.ws/pics/

-2. Q: Can NSFW wallpapers can apply?
+Q. Can NSFW wallpapers can apply?
-   A: Yes.
+A. Yes.

-3. Q: Cool!
+Q.Cool!
 How do I set the wallpaper I've just downloaded?
-   A: It depends on your DE/WM, use your favorite search engine to find out.
+A. It depends on your DE/WM, use your favorite search engine to find out.